 Think you’d be a great fit?
 Fill out the form!

-The Academic Showcase is your place to show-off what your university is doing to advance the geospatial space.
-Be surrounded by other scholars and have the chance to present your board to all attendees.
+The Academic Showcase is your place to be surrounded by other scholars and show-off what your university is doing to advance the geospatial space.
 Don’t miss your chance, spots are limited!

 The Surveying Program at Ferris State University was established in 1958.
 It is the largest undergraduate Surveying engineering program in the Midwest and one of the largest in the U.S. The program offers the following: BS in Surveying Engineering, AAS in Surveying Technology, and certificates in Surveying, GIS, and Hydrographic mapping.
 The Bachelor of Science in Surveying Engineering is approved and recognized by the Michigan State Board of Licensing for Professional Surveyors and is also accredited by ABET.
 Students graduating from the bachelor’s program after appropriate work experience are eligible to take the professional surveyor and the professional engineer examinations.